 7. Adapting Environmental and Climate Justice to Local Political Struggles in South Africa

-8. Movement Goals, Recruitment Strategies, and Stratification: How Mitigation and Adaptation Shape Inclusion in Climate Justice Projects
+8. Movement Goals and Recruitment Strategies: How Mitigation and Adaptation Shape Inclusion in Climate Justice Projects

 Joost de Moor